abhinavashish15/DSA/Arrays/README.md

 int[] arr = new int[10]; // Initialization with size 10

 ## Accessing Elements
-Array elements are accessed using their index, starting from 0 Example:<br>
+Array elements are accessed using their index, starting from 0<br>
+Example:<br>
 int firstElement = arr[0];

 ## Iterating Through an Array
-You can use loops, such as "for" or "foreach", to iterate through the elements of an array Example:<br>
+You can use loops, such as "for" or "foreach", to iterate through the elements of an array<br>
+Example:<br>
     // using for loop
 for (int i = 0; i < arr.length; i++) {